 If you are feeling uncertain or not confident, there is certainly nothing wrong with slowing down and going a few miles under the speed limit.
 Taking your time on the road is certainly more beneficial than increasing your risk of getting in a serious traffic collision.

 Also, drivers today significantly underestimate the effectiveness of using proper turning signals.
 Traffic on Interstates 5 and 405 is already bad enough, and when heavy rain plagues the roadway every extra precaution helps.
 Because of the chaotic environment that exists on the freeways in the Seattle area, drivers are at an advantage when they are aware of the lane changes other drivers wish to perform.

 You need to remember that even if the weather is to blame for a car accident in Seattle, you are still most likely going to be liable for hitting another vehicle.
 I know we all think we are confident drivers, but you need to drive as weather conditions will permit.

-If you were the victim in a car accident, contact experienced personal injury law firm Davis Law Group.
-Attorney Chris Davis has represented accident victims for nearly 20 years.
+If you were the victim in a car accident, contact the experienced personal injury lawyers at Davis Law Group.
+Attorney Chris Davis has represented accident victims for over 25 years.
 Call (206) 727-4000 to schedule a free no obligation consultation today.